interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 ### Units and quantities

-Asset amounts may be represented using different denominations.
+Asset amounts may be represented using any arbitrary denomination.
 For example, one U.S. dollar may be represented as \$1 or 100 cents, each of which is equivalent in value.
 Likewise, one Bitcoin may be represented as 1 BTC or 100,000,000 satoshis.

 A **standard unit** is the typical unit of value for a particular asset, such as \$1 in the case of U.S. dollars, or 1 BTC in the case of Bitcoin.